hl7au/au-fhir-base/readme.md

 # AU Base FHIR Implementation Guide

 [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/) is provided to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> in an Australian context.
-AU Base implementation presents Australian use concepts defined via FHIR processable artefacts; these are collaborative outputs with agreed approaches to varied kinds of healthcare related information based on the core FHIR R4 specification as base profiles that can be further constrained in a separate implementation guide for a particular usage.
+AU Base implementation presents Australian use concepts defined via FHIR processable artefacts; these are collaborative outputs with agreed approaches to varied kinds of healthcare related information based on the FHIR R4 standard as base profiles that can be further constrained in a separate implementation guide for a particular usage.

 This guide alone does not constrain profiles sufficiently to ensure implementation use cases can be met.